rackerlabs/support-how-to/CONTRIBUTING.md

 ### Getting started with GitHub

-To contribute you to How-To repository, you need a GitHub account.
+To contribute to the How-To repository, you need a GitHub account.
 If you do not have a GitHub account, you can sign up for one [https://github.com/join](https://github.com/join).

 #### Create a fork of this repository